Thinking of buying an air purifier to help your family breathe a little easier? Avoid these ones like the plague.

-Our expert testers have seen plenty of good models on the market, but these two GreenTech air purifiers rated so low in our tests, our stunned staff had to keep checking they were even switched on.
+Our expert testers have seen plenty of good models on the market, but two GreenTech air purifiers rated so low in our tests, our stunned staff had to keep checking they were even switched on.
 Yes, they were that bad.
+And a model from Radic8 barely performed any better.

-CHOICE's air purifier expert Chris Barnes offers a scathing appraisal of the two bottom performers: "These two models performed badly in all aspects.
+CHOICE's air purifier expert Chris Barnes offers a scathing appraisal of the three bottom performers: "These models performed badly in all aspects.
 I would certainly avoid these duds.
-In fact, they performed so poorly that we wondered if they were working at all, but as far as we can tell they were operating normally," he says.
+In fact, the GreenTech models performed so poorly that we wondered if they were working at all, but as far as we can tell they were operating normally," he says.

 The worst performing air purifier